oliveira-marcio/iosnd-virtual-tourist/README.md

 #### Prerequisites:

-This project requires an FlickR API key.
+This project requires an Flickr API key.
 You can follow this steps:
 1. Create an app following this [link](https://www.flickr.com/services/apps/create/noncommercial/?)
 2. Take note of API key
 3. Edit the flow authentication of created app with these settings: